Hana's Kitchen: Cozy game design meets language learning

 Games for language learning

 I researched different methods for learning a language by exploring popular language learning apps including Duolingo, Bunpo, Drops, and Babbel.
-Each app used a mixture of methods that fell into four categories: translation, grammar, speaking, and listening.
+I learned that each app used a mixture of methods that fell into four categories: translation, grammar, speaking, and listening.

 Popular language learning apps